Modeling Molecules Mark as Favorite (0 Favorites)

-- Substances are made of tiny parts called atoms and molecules.
+- Substances are made of tiny particles called atoms.

-- One reason that substances are different from each other is because they are made of different numbers of different types of atoms.
+- One reason that substances are different from each other is because they are made of different types and numbers of atoms.

-- Another reason substances are different from each other is because those atoms and molecules are arranged differently in different substances.
+- Another reason substances are different from each other is because those atoms are arranged differently in different substances.